Dale Hunter: Accolades and controversy

+In March 2007, he received a $5,000 fine and a five-game suspension for over incidents where his players abused on-ice officials and in light of his "position of authority and accountability."

 Pierre Turgeon incident

 Late in the deciding Game 6 of the 1993 Patrick Division Semifinals between the Capitals and New York Islanders, Pierre Turgeon stole the puck from Hunter and scored, putting the game out of reach.
 Hunter, who was trailing Turgeon on the play, checked Turgeon from behind well after the goal as he started to celebrate.
 Turgeon sustained a separated shoulder from the hit, causing him to miss all but Game 7 against the Pittsburgh Penguins in the second round, as well as most of the series against the Montreal Canadiens in the conference finals.
 New NHL Commissioner Gary Bettman, who had earlier promised to crack down on violence, suspended Hunter for the first 21 games of the 1993–94 season—at the time, the longest suspension in league history for an on-ice incident (in terms of games missed).
+Turgeon was surprised about the attack by Hunter, who called him three days later and apparently told Turgeon that he "didn't even see that I scored".
+According to longtime Islanders announcer Jiggs McDonald, he asked team coach Al Arbour a hypothetical question about who he would take if he could get a player from the Capitals to replace Turgeon, and Arbour stated Hunter, stating, “Because he wants to win, he’ll do anything to win.”

+Turgeon did not hold a grudge against Hunter and even wished him well when Hunter was hired as head coach of the Washington Capitals in 2011.